soveng/website/readme.md

 ## 🚀 SEC-05: YOLO Mode

 The upcoming cohort, **SEC-05: YOLO Mode**, will focus on nostr as a substrate for agent-to-agent and agent-to-human communication and payments, as well as multi-agent orchestration in an open and collaborative environment.
-[Apply or learn more here.](https://sovereignengineering.typeform.com/SEC-05)
+Applications are now closed.

 ---